feminaexlux/club-scheduler-to-excel/README.md

-club-scheduler-to-excel
+Club Scheduler to CSV
 =======================

-Converting Club Scheduler files to an excel download for easy uploading to Easy-Speak
+Converting Club Scheduler files to a spreadsheet download for easy uploading to Easy-Speak